coddingtonbear/jira-select/docs/examples.rst

 looks up that sprint's name and compares it with the sprint name you are looking for.
 We're using the ``in`` python expression here because I can't remember the full name, but I can remember part of it.
+You'll notice that the line is quoted;
+that's necessary only because the yaml parser interprets a line starting with a double-quote a little differently from one that does not.
+Try running the query without quoting the string to see what I mean.

 Summing the total estimated size of issues per-person for a given sprint
 ------------------------------------------------------------------------